 The Business Council's investment in capital assets for its governmental activities as of June 30, 2024 amounted to \$524,071, net of accumulated depreciation of \$255,821.
 This investment in capital assets includes furniture, fixtures and equipment; assets in development; and intangible assets.
 The Business Council's investment in lease assets for its governmental activities as of June 30, 2024 amounted to \$408,444, net of accumulated depreciation of \$365,083.
 The Business Council's lease assets include leases for equipment and real estate.
-At the end of the fiscal year, the Business Council's investment in subscription assets for its governmental activities as of June 30, 2024 amounted to the equipment and real estate totaling \$43,944.
+At the end of the fiscal year, the Business Council had lease liabilities related to the equipment and real estate totaling \$43,944.
 The Business Council's investment in subscription assets for its governmental activities as of June 30, 2024 amounted to \$78,405, net of accumulated depreciation of \$60,164.
 At the end of the fiscal year, the Business Council had subscription liabilities totaling \$19,093.
-The \$87,611 increase in net capital, lease, and subscription assets from the previous year is due to current-year additions of \$206,059, offset by \$208,448 in depreciation expense.
+The \$87,611 increase in net capital, lease, and subscription assets from the previous year is due to current-year additions of \$296,059, offset by \$208,448 in depreciation expense.